gulpjs/liftoff/README.md

 Type: `String`
 Default: `cwd`

-#### opts.configLocationFlag
+#### opts.configPathFlag

 Sets what flag to use for defining the path to your configfile.
 For example, `myapp --myappfile ../Myappfile.js` would explicitly specify the location of your config file.

+Type: `String`
+Default: `same as configName`

+#### opts.modulePathFlag

+Sets what flag to use for defining the path to your locally installed module.
+For example, `myapp --myappdir ~/` would specify the location of your config file.
 This option overrides `cwdFlag`.

 Type: `String`
 Default: `same as configName`